 - Data analyses

-Undergraduate students must be at least sophomore standing.
+Undergraduate students at any standing are welcome to apply.
 A commitment of at least one academic year is strongly preferred (e.g., Fall-Spring).
 Work in the lab involves approximately 6 hours of work per week.

 You are welcome to email an inquiry about available positions before completing and submitting an application.